iama3191/rock-paper-scissors-lizard-spock/README.md

 ### Google Lighthouse Test: Performance

-The first test was made for mobile device, the score was 83% with a warning about Google Chrome extensions.
+The first test was made for mobile devices, the score was 83% with a warning about Google Chrome extensions.

 ![mobile 1st performance test](assets/images/images-readme/testing/performance/mobile-first-lighthouse-test.png)